paritytech/grandpa-bridge-gadget/README.md

 ### TL;DR / Rationale

-The idea is that we have an extra round of signatures after GRANDPA for which we'll use the Ethereum standard secp256k1 ECDSA, which I understand that is already supported by substrate.
+The idea is that we have an extra round of signatures after GRANDPA for which we'll use the Ethereum standard secp256k1 ECDSA, which I understand that is already supported by Substrate.
 The advantages of doing the signatures outside GRANDPA are that aside from not touching existing code, we can have all validators sign the same thing, rather than potentially different blocks and having to deal with equivocations in GRANDPA.
 Aside from that, it also gives the advantage that although all honest validators sign it, so we get 2/3 of validators signatures, we only need to check that over 1/3 of validators sign it, since honest validators would only sig if they see it is already final.

-This means that we could verify finalilty interactively like this:
+This means that we could verify finality interactively like this:
-- We give the light client the thing that was signed, a bit field of validators who signed it, a Merkle root of a tree of signatures on it and a few arbitray signatures the light client then asks for a few random signatures of those validators who signed it.
+- We give the light client the thing that was signed, a bit field of validators who signed it, a Merkle root of a tree of signatures on it and a few arbitrary signatures the light client then asks for a few random signatures of those validators who signed it.
 - We give these signatures and their Merkle proofs.
-- The light client whould previously have a merkle root of all public keys and we'll need to give Merkle proofs of the public keys along with the signatures.
+- The light client would previously have a Merkle root of all public keys and we'll need to give Merkle proofs of the public keys along with the signatures.
 - For the Ethereum on-chain light client, for 2, we would generate the random challenges using a pseudo-random finstion seeded by the block hash of the block exactly 100 blocks later or the like.